Swiss stocks - Factors to watch on Aug 8

-ZURICH Aug 8 Swiss stocks are expected to open a touch higher on Thursday, as forecast-beating Chinese trade data is expected to reassure investors over growth in the world's second-biggest economy.
+ZURICH, August 8 Swiss stocks were expected to open lower on Friday, as worries about conflicts in Ukraine and the Middle East weighed on sentiment, after U.S. President Barack Obama authorised air strikes against militants in Iraq.

-The Swiss blue-chip SMI was seen unchanged at 7,976 points, according to pre-market indications compiled by bank Julius Baer.
-The SMI Future was marginally higher at 7,968 points.
+The Swiss blue-chip SMI was seen opening down 0.7 percent at 8,229 points, according to the Swiss futures index .

 For more, click on: